bibleexchange/church_ministry__textbook/en/5001_characteristics-of-a-good-leader.md

 - Jesus calling the disciples
 - The caul of Paul: was first taught, vision, submitted to others for baptism, learned in the wilderness

+We have lists of characteristics that are good for overseers, deacons, and elders.
+While these lists are good for us to understand what Paul was looking for in a good leader, we have to remember them in their original setting.
+These are letters written to specific people for a reason.
+In part, Paul was writing to Timothy and Titus to try to stop false teachers that were causing problems in the church.
+(ADD REFERENCE) These were things that were opposite of what the false teachers were doing.
+We should not think that these are complete lists of what makes a good leader.
+Nor should we think these are all absolutes, especially the requirements to be the husband of one wife or have a household to manage, since Paul himself was not married and thus did not have a household.

 ## Character

 All preachers can say they are called of God, but how do we know if they will really be a good leader in the church?
 We already said before that what makes a good leader in worldly things is not what will make a good leader in spiritual things.